ocvt/dolabra/README.md

 * One system account created with GCP to manage the photos
   * You will be given the option to download system account credentials during creation, which are used below
+  * The system account email must be given Editor permission to the main photos folder.

 The photos structure is fairly flexible.
 We only neeed to know the folder containing trips and the folder containing homephotos